 Storytelling is key for top consultants

 Why?
 Well, their time is limited – meaning you need to get to the point quickly.
-By contrast, an instructional deck explaining a process to an implementation team may require complex visuals and detailed text descriptions.
+By contrast, an instructional deck explaining a process to an implementation team may require a longer presentation with complex visuals and detailed text descriptions.

-Save time while building high-quality slides
+1. Save time while building high-quality slides

 The reader should be able to understand the message without much explanation.
 The ‘grandma test’ is key – if you showed the slide to your grandma, would she be able to get the general message?
 If yes, then you’ve nailed it.
 If your grandma isn’t available, show it to a colleague.

-5. Transferring and updating Excel data into PowerPoint can be extremely tedious with a great deal of opportunity for errors.
-Cutting and pasting charts from Excel to PowerPoint can as well cause formatting issues.
-Make sure to find an automated way to do this, while staying on-brand.
+This can be extremely tedious and allows errors to easily creep in.
+Cutting and pasting charts from Excel to PowerPoint can also cause formatting issues.
+It’s beneficial to find an automated way to do this, which helps you stay on-brand.